PRK9547/sign-language-detection/README.md

 Features:

-1. Deep Learning Model trained to recognize hand signs from A–Z.
+1.Deep Learning Model trained to recognize hand signs from A–Z.

 2.Camera Input and Image Upload support for predictions.